 April provides administrative and organization support to the Legal Team in efforts to provide holistic representation to survivors of sexual violence and human trafficking across Ohio.
 April has many years of experience working in both academic and corporate structures of state and local government.
 Having a strong background in information technology lead to several great opportunities, a few being Miami University in Oxford, OH and Virginia Commonwealth University in Richmond, VA.
 It was those opportunities that lead to her K-12 teaching experience and opportunity to design the first computer programming/coding curriculum for Mecklenburg County Schools in South Hill, VA.
 April has a BBA and a MBA from Averett University in Danville, VA; a Higher Ground Women’s Leadership certificate from the Grace E. Harris Leadership Institute at Virginia Commonwealth University and a post graduate Paralegal Certificate from Capital University Law School in Columbus, OH.
 In efforts to connect the technology with her business and legal training, April is preparing to sit for the Association of Certified Electronic Discovery Specialist examination in 2019.
 Originally from Newark, NJ, April is a wife, mother and, “MiMi”; as well as a huge basketball fan that loves cooking and spending time with family and friends.

-Camille joined OAESV in December 2015.
-As OAESV's first Staff Attorney, Camille is responsible for developing and leading our organization's new legal program.
-She creates written training materials and resource sheets, provides training and technical assistance, and works with our team on evaluating and recommending public policy proposals.
-Camille is a 2014 graduate of the University of Wisconsin Law School, where she served on the Senior Editorial Board of the Wisconsin Law Review and Fundraising Chair of the Wisconsin Law Students for Reproductive Justice.
+Camille joined OAESV in December 2015 to develop OAESV’s legal services program and increase public policy engagement.
+Camille works with state and federal lawmakers to shape survivor-centered funding streams, statutes, and administrative rules.
+She provides training and technical assistance on a variety civil rights issues, with a specific emphasis on Title IX and education remedies.
+Camille graduated from the University of Wisconsin Law School, where she served on the Senior Editorial Board of the Wisconsin Law Review.
 Before joining OAESV full-time, Camille was a Cleveland Rape Crisis Center and OAESV Public Policy and Law Fellow.
-She then spent one year in private practice focusing on civil sexual harassment cases.
-During law school, Camille worked as an intern for the Wisconsin Coalition Against Sexual Assault, the Wisconsin Department of Justice, the United States District Court for the Western District of Wisconsin, and a private Cleveland employment discrimination law firm.
-She is a Teach For America alum (DC '08), holds an M.Ed. from George Mason University and a B.A. in Broadcast Journalism and Political Science from the University of Minnesota – Twin Cities.
+She also has civil firm experience with Title VII workplace discrimination cases.
+During law school, Camille worked as an intern for the Wisconsin Coalition Against Sexual Assault, the Wisconsin Department of Justice, and the United States District Court for the Western District of Wisconsin.
+She is a Teach For America alum (DC ’08), holds an M.Ed. from George Mason University and a B.A. in Broadcast Journalism and Political Science from the University of Minnesota – Twin Cities.

-Jenn Eidemiller (she/her/they/them pronouns) is the new Resource and Communications Coordinator at Ohio Alliance to End Sexual Violence.
-In her past roles, she oversaw LGBTQ+ anti-violence trainings for service providers, professionals and community members throughout Ohio.
+Jenn Eidemiller (she/her/they/them pronouns) is the Resource and Communications Coordinator at Ohio Alliance to End Sexual Violence.
+In the past, she oversaw LGBTQ+ anti-violence training for service providers, professionals, and community members throughout Ohio.
 Born and raised in Ohio, Jenn holds a Bachelor of Arts with research distinction in Psychology and Women’s Gender and Sexuality Studies.
-Her varied background and experience includes social psychology research, helpline advocacy, and program development.
-Jenn currently lives in Columbus, Ohio and enjoys scrolling through dog rescues in her free time with her partner.
-She is excited to continue to work within the anti-violence field with OAESV.
+Her varied background and experience include social psychology research, helpline advocacy, and program development.
+They currently support grant reporting, data management, and communications support at the Coalition.
+Jenn currently lives in Columbus, Ohio, and enjoys spending time with her partner and rescue pup, Remy.

 Becca joined OAESV in May of 2018.
 As the Legal Advocate, she is responsible for providing advocacy and referral linkage for survivors of sexual violence who have needs specific to the criminal justice and/or civil legal systems, and for providing training and technical assistance to rape crisis centers specific to legal advocacy for survivors.
 Starting in the sexual violence movement as a volunteer advocate in 2003, Becca recognized her passion for the movement.
 She joined The Domestic Violence Shelter in Mansfield working with and advocating for survivors and their families.
 As a Miami University alumnus, Becca returned to Miami to serve as the Sexual Assault Response/ Deputy Title IX Coordinator for Students.
 In this role she assisted survivors in navigating the various systems and processes along with providing resources and services both on and off campus.
 Becca has chaired committees, assisted in crafting policy, and coordinated universal efforts to prevent and respond to sexual violence.
 Becca is a graduate of the University of Toledo College of Law and maintains Registered Advocate with Advanced Standing status with the Ohio Advocate Network.